liquity/bold/README.md

 7. Deposits into the Stability Pool of removed collateral types are still allowed.
 This is to ensure liquidations can still process if more deposits are required to do so.

 ## Collateral Registry
 Each collateral branch has a unique `uint branchId` that is used to get correct collateral branch in the `CollateralRegistry`.
-The `TroveManager` and collateral token of each branch is stored in the mappings `allCollaterTokenAddresses` and `allTroveManagerAddresses` by their respective `branchId`.
+The `TroveManager` and collateral token of each branch is stored in the mappings `allCollateralTokenAddresses` and `allTroveManagerAddresses` by their respective `branchId`.

 <img width="830" alt="Liquity V2" src="https://github.com/user-attachments/assets/d9eb5b2a-d437-4472-94d6-07fa537e689a" />